 - By working alongside other organisations facing similar risks.

 HMRC states: ‘The legislation aims to tackle crimes committed by those who act for or on behalf of a relevant body.’
 Under the CFA, relevant bodies who fail to prevent their associated persons from committing the criminal act of facilitation of tax evasion are subject to unlimited fines and ancillary orders, such as serious crime prevention orders or confiscation orders.

 How we can help

-If you are in the Solihull area please do contact us for guidance on the Criminal Finances Act.
+If you are in the Coventry area please do contact us for guidance on the Criminal Finances Act.